jundalisay/spblist/content/en/research/bacon/learning/book-1/part-01.md

 ---
 heading: "Part 1"
-title: "The 3 True Limitations of Human Knowledge"
+title: "The Human Mind As A Mirror or Glass"
 weight: 4
 description: "Learning should be delivered from the discredits and disgraces which it has received from disguised ignorance"
 image: "/covers/learning.png"